 - Tier 1 Preferred generic drug.
 This is the lowest tier and includes preferred generic drugs. - Tier 2 Generic drug.
-This tier includes generic drugs and some self-administered insulin. - Tier 3 Preferred brand drug.
-This tier includes preferred brand drugs. - Tier 4 Non-preferred drug.
+This tier includes generic drugs as well as Select Insulins. - Tier 3 Preferred brand drug.
+This tier includes preferred brand drugs as well as Select Insulins. - Tier 4 Non-preferred drug.
 This tier includes non-preferred brand drugs and some high-cost generic drugs. - Tier 5 Specialty drugs.
 This is the highest tier and includes specialty drugs, which are limited to a maximum of a 30-day supply per prescription or refill.